Flamenco/stackeditpro/Actions.md

 ## New File
 Creates a new file in the current folder.
 ## New Sibling File
 Creates a new file next to the current file or folder.
-Opens the file for editing.
+The new file is opened in edit mode.
 ## Insert New File After
 Creates a new file after the referenced file.
 Numbering must be enabled for the folder.
 ## Download Folder (Zip File)